-Sean: I want to know, why do you say your mission is to help companies, not just become very profitable?
-Which is already great, but also become compassionate with their stakeholders.
+Sean: I want to know, why do you say your mission is to help companies?
+Not just become very profitable, which is already great, but also become compassionate with their stakeholders?

 And the implicit here is I’m wondering, you’re talking to directors, you’re talking to C-level executives and you tell them, you have to be compassionate.
 I can see some pushback there.
-Maybe they’re wondering like, how is this it’s going to affect our bottom line?
-How is this going to be affecting our branding?
+Maybe they’re wondering like, how is this going to affect our bottom line?
+How is this going to affect our branding?
 I’m sure that you have faced these pushbacks.
 How do you deal with them?

-Some CEOs understand because there is a new generation of CEOs, obviously much younger CEOs that are much more open-minded.
+Some CEOs do understand this, because there is a new generation of CEOs, obviously much younger CEOs that are much more open-minded.
 And they understand that when you care for people when you treat people in a very compassionate way, you generate what I call and observe – an approach of emotional intelligence.

 You are not only recognizing your own emotion and expressing them overtly, but you are being compassionate.
 You’re being caring with others and others tend to act in return – in the same way, in a reciprocal way.
 So this is very important because the building block of any business is the people behind and beyond it.

 I always tell my clients that we have to ask ourselves very important questions.
 Is this business decision going to benefit all the stakeholders that are related directly or indirectly to our company?
 If not, we have to rethink that decision because it’s not compassionate.